rainerdeal/esaan/index.md

 ---
 layout: about
 title: Esaan Tumbar - About
-music: false
 ---

-Esaan is the Northeast region of Thailand (pronounced ee-sarn).
-It is home to Thailand's best national parks and most ancient temple and it has a culture and food all it's own.

-Family gatherings are a huge part of the Esaan culture and food is always present.
-Sticky rice is the staple and an abundant form of energy in Esaan.
+Esaan is the north-eastern region of Thailand.
+It is home to Thailand's best national parks, most ancient temple, and it has a culture and food all its own.
+Family gatherings are a huge part of Esaan culture and food is always present.
+Sticky rice is a staple and an abundant form of energy in Esaan.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Esaan culture has created many outstanding dishes that have spread throughout the world.
+Thai papaya salad also known as "Som Tum" originates from Esaan and is now one of the most sought after Thai dishes.
+Meat salads, like Larb and Nam Tók, are very popular as well.

+Grilled meats are marinated before being char-broiled to maximize sensation and flavor.
+Fish are often coated with a thick layer of salt before being grilled to retain natural flavor and texture.
+Most Esaan dishes are served with sticky rice and characterized by fiery chili peppers, strong fish sauces, and flavorful sauce mixtures.